What exactly is chronic hepatitis C? In a nutshell, it refers to the ongoing inflammation of your liver due to chronic HCV infection.

-Although the hepatitis A, B, and C viruses all cause hepatitis, they are three different and distinct viruses.
+Although the hepatitis A, B, and C viruses all cause hepatitis, they’re three different and distinct viruses.

-Early symptoms may be mild and easily dismissed but early treatment is critical to preventing serious damage.
+Early symptoms may be mild and easily dismissed, but early treatment is critical to preventing serious damage.
 When a chronic infection occurs, it can cause cirrhosis, or scarring of the liver, over time.
-As HCV progresses, symptoms like skin problems, blood disorders, and weight loss may appear.
-Dangerous outcomes like severe liver damage, liver cancer, and liver failure can also occur.

 A blood test can measure HCV antibodies in your bloodstream.
-If you have antibodies it means you’ve been exposed to the virus.
+If you have antibodies, it means that you’ve been exposed to the virus.
 In most cases, you’ll need to take a second blood test for your doctor to confirm an HCV infection.

 Other digestive symptoms include:

 - weight loss

 Severe pain can occur if your gallbladder becomes inflamed from HCV.
 This is an extremely rare cause of gallbladder inflammation.

 Liver dysfunction can damage the central nervous system.
 In cases of a hepatitis C that leads to cirrhosis, this occurs because of a buildup of toxins in the brain.

 - personality changes